 The Missourian Progress Awards recognize the people who help make Columbia a great place to live and move us forward every year.

-This is our third awards program designed to lift up people who are engaged in our community and who may not be recognized for their contributions otherwise.
+This is our fifth annual awards program designed to lift up people who are engaged in our community and who may not be recognized for their contributions otherwise.

 Award categories range from civic engagement to sustainability to arts — there's a category for everyone in our community.

-Winners and nominees will be recognized at the Progress Awards event on Dec.
-3 and in a special edition of the Missourian on Dec.
-4.
+Winners and nominees will be recognized at an event and in a special section in December.

 - Progress in Education: Recognizes an individual educator, administrator or support staff member or a program at an educational institution who has made an impact on his/her/their school or community at large through innovative approaches to teaching, programs, community outreach or mentorship.